 So don’t be condemned if you think God has shown you your future husband or wife and it doesn’t come to pass.
 Sit down, evaluate everything, learn what you can learn, and then move on.
 God still loves you.

 Before talking about how to rightly discern God’s voice, it is important to highlight other voices that mimic God’s voice and deceive us into thinking we’ve heard from God about our future husband or wife.

 These have to do with an intense desire for the guy or girl you’re thinking might be your future husband or wife.

-Because you think about them often, even in your sleep you dream about them, it is easy to conclude that God is showing you your future husband or wife.
+Because you think about them often, even in your sleep you dream about them, it is easy to conclude that God is writing your love story.

 One big red flag with lust and infatuation is that common sense loses its voice.
 That intense desire causes you to ignore what you shouldn’t ignore.

-Maybe the guy or girl is not a serious Christian, maybe they are rude, arrogant, or even immoral, but since you're "convinced" God has showed you your future husband or wife, you ignore those red flags.
+For example, maybe the guy or girl is not a serious Christian, maybe they are rude, arrogant, or even immoral, maybe they don’t have the same focus and direction with you, but since you’re “convinced” God has showed you your future husband or wife, you ignore those red flags.

 No one is flawless, but there are things you shouldn’t ignore when it comes to the person you want to spend the rest of your life with.

 I believe this is where many Christian singles miss it.
 They can easily detect lust and infatuation, but personal desires can conveniently disguise as the still small voice of God.